-Thorough, high quality documentation and maintenance of medical records related to behavioral health services are key elements of member safety, as well as coordination and continuity of care.
+Thorough, high-quality documentation and maintenance of medical records related to behavioral health services are key elements of member safety, coordination and continuity of care.
 United Behavioral Health (UBH) has developed comprehensive standards for documentation and maintenance of clinical records that are in line with the standards established by recognized national accrediting organizations.
 UBH requires all network clinicians and facilities to maintain records in a manner consistent with these standards and to conform to all applicable statutes and regulations.

-These documentation standards include details on recording clinical assessments, recommendations, treatment interventions, and member response to treatment.
-They also address the need to document continuity and coordination of care activities, informed consent, and special status situations.
+These documentation standards include details on recording clinical assessments, recommendations, treatment interventions and member response to treatment.
+They also address the need to document continuity and coordination of care activities, informed consent and special status situations.

 It is important to note that treatment records need to be stored in a secure area, and practice sites must have an established procedure to maintain the confidentiality of treatment records.
-Clinicians and facilities need to maintain an organized treatment recordkeeping system that allows for easy retrieval and access by authorized personnel only.
+Clinicians and facilities need to maintain an organized treatment record-keeping system that allows for easy retrieval and access by authorized personnel only.

-UBH may review clinician or facility records during a scheduled On-site audit.
-An Onsite audit can occur for a number of reasons, including: precredentialing visits of potential high-volume practitioners or home offices, reviews of facilities without national accreditation, and investigations of quality-ofcare issues brought to UBH's attention.
+UBH may review clinician or facility records during a scheduled onsite audit.
+An onsite audit can occur for a number of reasons, including precredentialing visits of potential high-volume practitioners, reviews of facilities without national accreditation and investigations of quality-of-care issues brought to UBH's attention.

 The audits focus on the completeness and quality of documentation within treatment records.
-UBH has established a performance goal of 85 percent for audits.
-For those reviews that don't meet the performance goal, UBH requests a plan for corrective action and/or a re-audit within six months.
+UBH has established a passing performance goal of 80 percent for both the Treatment Record Review and onsite audit.
+Scores under 85 percent require the submission of a written Corrective Action Plan or a signed attestation statement.
+Scores under 80 percent require a written Corrective Action Plan and a reaudit within six months of the initial audit.

-For the full list of documentation requirements, please refer to your UBH Network Manual, which is available at www.ubhonline.com.
+For the full list of documentation requirements, please refer to your UBH Network Manual, available at www.ubhonline.com.
 To request a paper copy of these requirements, please contact Network Management.